adrianHards/learning-rails/other/vscode.md

 ### VSCode

+* drag file into terminal to get its path
 * `cmd ⇧ F` to search all files in current directory for a particular bit of text
 * `cmd P` to find file in current directory with particular name <br>